Hesperaloe parviflora (red Yucca)

 Introduction

-Hesperaloe parviflora is a succulent plant found in the Chihuahuan Desert and west Texas growing in desert areas, prairies, rocky areas, and mesquite groves.
-It is a tough, adaptabe, durable plant that has found use in gardens.
+Hesperaloe parviflora is a succulent plant found in the Chihuahuan Desert growing in desert areas, prairies, rocky areas, and mesquite groves.
+It is a tough, adaptable, durable plant that has found use in gardens.
 It has a variety of common names including red Yucca, Coral Yucca, Red-flowered False Yucca, and Hummingbird Yucca.
+There are at least five species of Hesperaloe, most hailing from Mexico.

 The Details

 Its growth rate depends on temperature and water.
-Hot summers are no problem, especially if watered regularly in a garden.
-Generally, it is a fast grower, making a happy plant in 2-3 years.
+Hot summers are no problem.
+Generally, it is a fast grower, making a happy plant in two years.
+The long-lived flower spines can reach six feet and are often upright.
+However, in gardens where the plants receive lots of water, the spines may bend.

-H. parviflora is a source of food for deer, rabbits, squirrels, rodents, and most famously hummingbirds and bees.
+H. parviflora is a source of food for bees, butterflies, and hummingbirds.
+The seeds are eaten by some small animals.
 Thus, it is an important plant in desert areas, encouraging biodiversity.
+However, it can be noxious or mildly toxic to some mammals including deer and pets.

 Though it comes from southern areas, it is a hardy plant and can grow in USDA hardiness zones 6 or 7 (Kansas, Ohio, Pennsylvania, and even the desert parts of western states as far north as Washinton state in low elevations).
 In the coldest areas, it might benefit by planting against a south-facing wall where reflected heat might help it in winter.
 In very cold winters it may freeze to the ground only to rebound in spring.